-NOTE: All recipients of federal financial aid should contact the Office of Financial Aid and consult the section of the catalog concerning financial aid to understand the implications of these attendance regulations on funding and the repayment of funding received.
-In addition, students should understand that failure to comply with these regulations may have an impact on TOPS eligibility, private insurance coverage, tax status, etc.
+- Recipients of Federal financial aid should contact the Office of Financial Aid and consult the section of the catalog concerning financial aid to understand the implications of withdrawals for non-attendance on funding and the repayment of funding received.
+Students must also understand that failure to attend class may have a negative impact on TOPS eligibility, private insurance coverage, tax status, or other financial assistance.

 Assistance for Students with DisabilitiesStudents with disabilities who will need assistance during registration and/or accommodations in classes should first meet with their advisor, then contact the Office of Disability Services in Drew Hall, Room 200 or call 475-5916 no later than one (1) week prior to registration.
 Other services, such as an interpreter for hearing impaired students, require two (2) weeks' notice.

 Graduation NoticeStudents who plan to complete graduation requirements at the end of this semester should file an Application for Degree for each degree they are to receive.
 The application(s) form is available in the student's academic department and should be turned in to their department head during the first week of classes.
 Any student who submitted an application for degree last semester, but did not graduate, must file a new application if he or she plans to complete degree requirements this semester.